buchenberg/Prock/README.md

-# About Drunken Master Mocking Proxy
+# About Prock Mocking Proxy

-Drunken Master is designed to make UI development easier and to eliminate blocking issues caused by one or more API features not being available to develop against.
+Prock is designed to make UI development easier and to eliminate blocking issues caused by one or more API features not being available to develop against.
 It is essentially a reverse proxy (meaning requests are forwarded upstream) with a mocking feature.
-You can set an upstream URL to e.g. a QA or Dev environment and use the Drunken Master UI to write simple JSON resonse mocks on routes that you specify.
+You can set an upstream URL to e.g. a QA or Dev environment and use the Prock UI to write simple JSON resonse mocks on routes that you specify.
 Note that it is very basic and a work in progress.
 Any suggestions or collaboration would be appreciated.

 The service is meant to be run locally, either in a Docker container or in a terminal.

 ## Architecture
-The Drunken Master backend uses Microsoft [YARP](https://microsoft.github.io/reverse-proxy/) for request forwarding and acts as a transparent reverse proxy.
+The Prock backend uses Microsoft [YARP](https://microsoft.github.io/reverse-proxy/) for request forwarding and acts as a transparent reverse proxy.
 A request on any route that isn't associated with a mock will simply forward to the upstream URL intact and the response will be returned.
 Mocks are stored on a MongoDB server in the following format:

 ```
 {